Our club’s first priority is the safety of our players, families, friends and fans in general.

 When very specific circumstances are occurring before an event is scheduled to start (poor air quality or other dangerous known-in-advanced situations), the club will send a communication before the event starts indicating it has been cancelled.

 Your head coach or team manager will not be able to cancel practice on their own because of weather.
 They must have permission from the club.

 In our experience in this area, the presence of bad weather one hour or even half an hour before practice, it is not in general an indication of what we will happen when a practice starts.

 We would like to emphasize that only under specific weather conditions (see “specific situations” below) and once at the field, a head coach can cancel or delay a practice.

-In short, unless you hear about a cancellation from our Club before a practice or a game (or from a coach or team manager who has instructions form the Club), the coach will make a decision at the field, in other words, please show up.
+In short, unless you hear about a cancellation from our Club before a practice or a game (or from a coach or team manager who has instructions form the Club), please show up and the coach will make a decision at the field.

 Note: Parents know their kids best so once at the field they can make their own decisions to pull out kids from practice/games but please let your coach know.

 This cancellation philosophy is also true for league games where referees (competitive games) or coaches (youth academy games) make a decision at the field.

 Please consider the following: Some teams are traveling and it would not be fun for them to show up and find a decimated opponent or a “no show” just because some light rain, for example.

 For rain/snow/wind, coaches should used their judgement to decide, once at the field, when to cancel or shorten the game or practice .